Nigerian kidnappings reach crisis point | DW | 09.03.2021

 If Buhari's new directive comes to fruition and eventually succeeds in restoring security in the restive regions, farmers in the north will resume their activities by May.

-Covered with an armor vest and helmet, my TV crew and I drove from Zamfara's capital Gusau to Amarawa in Sokoto State — a village at the border of Nigeria and Niger.

-We had just been informed that armed bandits had attacked Amarawa and killed 15 people in the early hours of March 1.
+About a week ago, this author was informed that armed bandits had killed 15 people in Amarawa — a village at the border of Nigeria and Niger — during the early hours of March 1.

-The journey from Gusau to Amarawa is about a five-hour drive.
+Wearing armored vests and helmets for protection, my TV crew and I drove from Zamfara's capital, Gusau, to Amarawa in Sokoto State.

+The journey took us five hours by road.
 When we arrived, the community members had just finished a burial ceremony.

 Parents and relatives hold portraits of their girls five years after they were abducted by Boko Haram

-Our protagonist was already expecting us to tell his story.
-His son, his brother, and other 13 people had been murdered.
+Our protagonist, Alhaji Dan Juma, was already expecting us to tell his story as he began to relate the attack — during which his son, his brother and other 13 people had been murdered.

-Alhaji Dan Juma is a father who had just lost two close family members and his brother had been kidnapped.

 "They came around 2:30 a.m.
 They killed my son and my brother and took [another] brother," Juma told me in the Hausa language through a translator.